How To Do A Home Termite Inspection

 At the First Sign of Termites

-During my termite inspection I found this termite tube at the base of a toilet.
-The first thing that comes to mind is maybe termites are entering though openings in the slab around the pipes.
-We’ll keep looking to gather more pieces of the puzzle.
-I’ll check the outside foundation wall very closely when I get there. details below “outside termite inspection”.
+During my termite inspection of a slab constructed home, I found active termite tubes at the base of a toilet.
+The first thing that comes to mind is maybe termites are entering though cracks or openings in the slab around the pipes.
+We’ve got a termite infestation, This home will need treatment.
+I’ll check the outside foundation wall. details below “outside termite inspection”.

 Check all places where wood is near, or rests on, the ground.
 Weather boarding, wood supports, basement window frames, door casings, sills, etc., can be checked for soundness by tapping lightly with a small hammer and/or probed with a screwdriver.
 If hollow wood is found, and it is the result of a termite infestation, the soft grain portions of the wood will be eaten away leaving the hard grain sections, making the wood look a little like an accordion.

 You must look for “signs of termites”.
-Sub-Termites are subterranean creatures, they live underground, so they won’t be out in the open just crawling around.
-Start your outside termite inspection by checking the base of your foundation wall all the way around the structure, take your time and really look.
+Sub-Termites are subterranean creatures, they live underground, so they won’t be out in the open simply crawling around.
+Start your exterior home termite inspection by checking the base of your foundation wall all the way around the structure, take your time and really look.
 Your are looking for mud tubes or mud between construction joints.
 Areas to focus on are where porches meet the foundation walls, around chimneys and planters that are against the foundation wall.

 - Wood to ground contact is always a good place to start looking for termites.
 While you are out and about, note if fences are touching your structure.
 Termites can get into your fence and come right over to your home, by-passing liquid or bait termite treatments.